kc0bfv/autophugo/README.md

 ## Comparison to Phugo

 Unfortunately the [original Phugo](https://github.com/aerohub/phugo) hasn't been updated in a while, and was dropped from common theme lists.
 AutoPhugo implements the pull requests over on Phugo, causing it to work error-free on modern Hugo.
-Further, it sets standardized column layout (currently set at two, only), automatically builds albums based on files alone (Phugo required entering each filename as a shortcode), and automatically resizes photos for display and thumbnail.
+Further, it sets standardized column layout, automatically builds albums based on files alone (Phugo required entering each filename as a shortcode), and automatically resizes photos for display and thumbnail.
+Plus, subalbums.

 ## Acknowledgements